 Looking for a fun idea to freshen up a bedroom?
-This before and after painted floor bedroom is a great way to add a pop of pattern to a space.
+Check out these easy painted floor ideas for a great way to add a pop of pattern to a space.

 Do y’all remember what this bedroom looked like when we bought the house back?